Albania Rental Yields by Location

 Many owners run a hybrid on the coast: short-let through the summer peak, then a longer winter let to reduce voids.
 A good manager will model both for a specific property before you buy.

 Gross yield is the story sellers tell; net is the one you live with.
-From gross, subtract the flat 15% rental tax, the management fee (typically a percentage of income for a short-let), cleaning and consumables, and the reality of an occupancy below 100%.
+From gross, subtract the 15% rental tax (charged on the net after allowable costs), the management fee (typically a percentage of income for a short-let), cleaning and consumables, and the reality of an occupancy below 100%.
 On the coast, also subtract the quiet months.

 None of this makes Albania a weak proposition, the base yields are high, but it is why we quote net ranges with occupancy assumptions rather than a single hero number.